Social Workers: In Tasmanian Government Schools and Child and Family Learning Centres (CFLCs)

 Did you know?

-Did you know that all government schools have access to school social work services (either on site or on call).
+Did you know that all government schools and CFLCs have access to social work services (either on site or on call).

-Students within schools have diverse abilities and needs.
-School social work is driven by a deep belief that every person has the right to positive and successful learning experiences.
+Learners within schools and CFLCs have diverse abilities and needs.
+Social work is driven by a deep belief that every person has the right to positive and successful learning experiences.

 society to promote participation and achievement.

 Social workers have professional skills and knowledge in:

 - Mental Health: depression, anxiety, self-harm, suicidal thoughts

 - Critical Incidents

 - Early intervention programmes including

 counselling, case management and group work